 Another major difference between an infrared burner and a gas burner is how they cook food.

 Let’s talk about conventional gas grills first.
-These grills cook with the convection method which involves heating up the air around the flames.
+Top-notch RCS grills, for instance, cook with the convection method which involves heating up the air around the flames.
 This hot air then circulates within the grill and transfers the heat to the food.
 You can think of convection like a fireplace, where the hot air or heat is transferred around the room.
 Or, in this case, the meat.

 While convection is pretty simple to understand in grills, there’s one disadvantage to this.
 Convection heating breaks down the moisture barrier of the meat.
 The convection type of heating causes food to dry out instead of being juicy on the inside.